Book Review: Room 706 by Ellie Levenson

 Ellie Levenson’s debut traps its heroine in a hotel siege while exploring love, infidelity and the choices that define a life.

-Kate is a married mother of two pre-teen children living in London with her husband of 16 years, the almost too-perfect Vic.
-For years, however, she has maintained a discreet arrangement with James, also married, meeting in different hotel rooms a few times annually for uncomplicated, no-strings intimacy.
+Kate is a married mother of two not-quite-teen kids living in London with her husband of 16 years, the very-nearly-too-good-to-be-true Vic.
+However, she’s long had an arrangement with the also-married James where they meet in hotel rooms, always a different one, and a few times a year, for an afternoon of supposedly no-frills sex.

 Rating: four stars